Fast Robust Kernel Regression through Sign Gradient Descent with Early Stopping: Conclusions

 \section{Conclusions}

 We introduced an equivalent formulation of kernel ridge regression and used it to define kernel regression with the $\ell_\infty$ and $\ell_1$ penalties, and for solving kernel regression with gradient-based optimization methods.
-We introduced the methods kernel sign gradient descent and kernel coordinate descent and utilized the similarities between $\ell_\infty$ regularization and sign gradient descent, and between $\ell_1$ regularization and coordinate descent (forward stagewise regression), to obtain computationally efficient algorithms for sparse and robust kernel regression, respectively.
-We theoretically analyzed the similarities between kernel gradient descent, kernel sign gradient descent, and coordinate descent and the corresponding explicitly regularized kernel regression methods, and compared the methods on real and synthetic data.
+We introduced the methods kernel sign gradient descent and kernel coordinate descent and utilized the similarities between $\ell_\infty$ regularization and sign gradient descent, and between $\ell_1$ regularization and coordinate descent (forward stagewise regression), to obtain computationally efficient algorithms for robust and sparse kernel regression, respectively.
+We demonstrated on five real data sets that our implementation of robust regression is one to two orders of magnitude faster than existing robust kernel regression methods.

 Our generalizations of kernel ridge regression, together with regularization through early stopping, enable computationally efficient, kernelized robust, and sparse, regression.
 Although we investigated only kernel regression with the $\ell_2$, $\ell_1$, and $\ell_\infty$ penalties, many other penalties could be considered, such as the adaptive lasso \citep{zou2006adaptive}, the group lasso \citep{yuan2006model}, the exclusive lasso \citep{zhou2010exclusive} and OSCAR \citep{bondell2008simultaneous}.
 This is, however, left for future work.